Тромбоемболічні розлади під час вагітності

 • Pregnancy causes a degree of hypercoagulability.

-However, most thromboemboli develop postpartum and result from vascular trauma during delivery.
-The risk of developing a thromboembolic disorder may be increased for about 6 weeks after delivery.
-Cesarean delivery also increases risk.
+However, most thromboemboli develop postpartum and result from vascular trauma during delivery (1).
+The risk of developing a thromboembolic disorder is likely increased for about 6 weeks after delivery.
+Cesarean delivery, like other surgeries, also increases risk.

-Symptoms of thrombophlebitis or their absence does not accurately predict the diagnosis, disease severity, or risk of embolization.
+Symptoms may be similar to those in nonpregnant patients.
 Thromboembolic disorders can occur without symptoms, with only minimal symptoms, or with significant symptoms.
-Also, calf edema, cramping, and tenderness, which may occur normally during pregnancy, may simulate Homans sign.
+Also, calf edema, cramping, and tenderness, which may occur normally during pregnancy, may simulate Homans sign (calf discomfort elicited by ankle dorsiflexion with the knee extended).

-• Doppler ultrasonography or sometimes CT with contrast for DVT
+• For DVT, Doppler ultrasound or sometimes CT with contrast

 Diagnosis of PE is increasingly being made by helical CT rather than ventilation-perfusion scanning because CT involves less radiation and is equally sensitive.
 If the diagnosis of PE is uncertain, pulmonary angiography is required.